 A hotfix is used to repair a faulty release, usually one (or few) errors on web, app server, and/or Solr server.
 The code changes should be minor and successfully tested beforehand.
 No change on database side is possible.
 The release has to be deployed successfully on UAT and INT before.

 A hotfix can be installed at the push of a button without additional manual steps - so this can be done on short notice.

-Hotfixes should only include small code changes to fix critical / show stopper bugs in the current PRD release.
-The hotfix release should only change at third position of the release number (e.g. 11.0.
+Hotfixes should only include small code changes to fix critical/show stopper bugs in the current PRD release.
+The hotfix release should only change at the third position of the release number (e.g., 11.0.
 2 ).